skoppe/private-dub/README.md

 No need to publish anything.
 Projects and versions are discovered automatically.

-Just point dub to your registry and be happy ever after. `dub build --registry=https://gitlab.example.com`.
+Tell dub about your registry and be happy ever after. `dub build --registry=https://gitlab.example.com`.

 ## Settings registry via settings.json